kj/lucid-shopify/README.md

       '...', # webhook_uri
     )

-For private apps, these may not be required, in which case, use:
+For private apps, where these credentials may not be not necessary, the default unconfigured behaviour is equivalent to:

     LucidShopify.config = LucidShopify::Config::PRIVATE_APP